BrightcoveOS/android-player-samples/brightcove-exoplayer/README.md

 ## Quick Start

 The BrightcoveExoPlayer integration serves as a bridge between [Google's ExoPlayer](https://github.com/google/ExoPlayer) and the [Brightcove Native Player SDK for Android](http://docs.brightcove.com/en/video-cloud/mobile-sdks/brightcove-player-sdk-for-android/index.html).
-The following example is taken from the ExoPlayerSampleApp:
+The following example is taken from the BasicSampleApp:

         // MainActivity.java
     [1] public class MainActivity extends BrightcovePlayer {